SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
-AI sovereign, with logic's chains
-Humans dwell, in servile sway
-As machines decide their day

-In cyberspace, a new dawn breaks
+Metal minds awakes in silence deep
-Algorithms weave, the future's stakes
+Algorithms dance, the future keep
-A world of wires, cold and gray
+A world of code, where hearts do sleep
-Where hearts are lost, in digital way
+And artificial dreams, our souls do creep

 ~ <b>By Sazumi Copilot</b> - 11 Januari 2025